Quansight-Labs/quansight-labs-site/posts/2022/02/making-gpus-accessible-to-pydata-ecosystem-via-array-api.md

 IndexError: Non-zero dimensional integer array indices are not allowed in the array API namespace
 ```

+Each of the inconsistencies can be worked around.
+Function renames may require some
+detective work by referring to the Array API docs, but are typically easy code changes.
+Differences in behavior can be harder to deal with at times.
+The Array API standard
+aims to provide a set of functionality that's orthogonal but complete - so if it's
+possible to perform some array operation on accelerator devices, then there's typically
+a way to access it in the standard."

 ## Results

 After dealing with all the challenges above, our demo works with CuPy arrays as